Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Computational Details

 \subsection{{\it Ab initio} calculations for bulk materials and interface structures}

 The DFT calculations are implemented using SIESTA package \cite{0953-8984-14-11-302}, which employs a set of strictly localized numeric atomic orbitals that provides a linear scaling of the computational time with the system size.
 In the first step, the bulk materials are optimized using the local density approximation (LDA) in the parametrization of Ceperley and Alder \cite{PhysRevLett.45.566} and norm-conserving Troullier-Martins pseudopotentials \cite{PhysRevB.43.1993}.
 Throughout all calculations a double-$\zeta$ polarized (DZP) basis set and a meshcutoff of 300 Ry were used.
 For the sampling of the Brillouin zone, a Monkhorst-Pack grid of $5 \times 5 \times 5$ was employed.
 The relaxations were performed until the forces were less than 0.04 eV/\AA.
-In the case of Cu$_2$O we included LDA+U approximation for reproducing more accurately the experimental band gap, while for TiO$_2$ and MAPI it is reasonably reproduced without correction.
+In the case of Cu$_2$O we included LDA+U approximation for reproducing more accurately the experimental band gap, which is less demanding than using hybrid functionals \cite{YAN201434}, while for TiO$_2$ and MAPI it is reasonably reproduced without correction.

 Using the optimized geometries for the unit cells, interface structures are assembled, as shown in Fig.\ \ref{MAPIaCu2O}.
 In order to reduce the mismatch strain as much as possible, the supercells are constructed as follows.
 For the interface $I_1$ (ETL-PRV) we considered a slab with 135 atoms for TiO$_2$ interfaced with 108 atoms for the tetragonal MAPI, ensuring a mismatch of less than 1.1\%.
 For the interface $I_2$ (PRV-HTL) we used 78 atoms for the orthorhombic MAPI phase on top of 140 atoms for the Cu$_2$O layer, with a mismatch smaller than 5\%.
 The difference between the bulk tetragonal and orthorhombic MAPI is minimal, and this choice reduces potential strain effects that can bring larger deviations in the band structure calculations.
+Moreover, MAPI often exhibits phase coexistence or dynamic transitions \cite{abia2022crystal,whitfield2016structures}.
 The completed structures have 243 atoms in the case of $I_1$ (MAPI@Cu$_2$O) and 218 atoms for $I_2$ (MAPI@Cu$_2$O).
 Given the large system sizes, a smaller meshcutoff of 150 Ry is enforced and, due to the lack of periodicity on the $z$-direction, a Monkhorst-Pack grid of $5 \times 5 \times 1$ was employed.

 Starting from the ideal interface structures, a number of 20 disorder realizations are constructed for each vacancy type (\textnumero Vacancies / \textnumero Atoms): (Interface $I_1$) $1/12=8.33\%$ $V_{\rm Pb}$, $2/32=6.25\%$ $V_{\rm I}$, $2/45= 4.44\%$ $V_{\rm Ti}$ and $4/90=4.44\%$ $V_{\rm O}$, (Interface $I_2$) $1/8=12.5\%$ $V_{\rm Pb}$, $1/22=4.55\%$ $V_{\rm I}$, $5/96=5.26\%$ $V_{\rm Cu}$ and $2/44=4.55\%$ $V_{\rm O}$.
 In spite of the fact that these are relatively high defect concentrations, inherently constrained by the limitations of the DFT calculations, the analysis provides important clues concerning the doping character and relative importance of the considered vacancy types.
 Moreover, one should note that a typical defect distribution would have a larger contribution near the interface compared to bulk of the crystalline structures, induced by the mismatch of the two materials.